The Joey Bishop Show (TV series): Seasons 2–4

-After the first season, Bishop decided to change the format of the series.
-In addition to the format changing, The Joey Bishop Show began filming in front of a live audience and also featured an entirely different supporting cast.
-In the second incarnation, Joey Barnes is the host of a New York City talk/variety television show.
-Abby Dalton joined the cast as Joey's new wife Ellie (whom Joey called "Texas" because she hailed from Texas) and the two live at the Carlton Arms, a posh Manhattan apartment building.
-Towards the end of season two, Ellie discovers she is pregnant with the couple's first child.
-Their son, Joey Barnes, Jr. (played by Dalton's real son Matthew David Smith), was born in the season-two finale "The Baby Cometh".
+In the second incarnation of The Joey Bishop Show, Joey Barnes is still the host of a New York City talk/variety television show.
+Every character other than Joey and Leonard Jillson was dropped from the show, and a new supporting cast was assembled.
+In addition to the format changing, The Joey Bishop Show began filming in front of a live studio audience.

+Abby Dalton joined the cast as Joey's new wife Ellie (whom Joey called "Texas" because she hailed from Texas); the sudden marriage was announced in the first retooled episode.
+The two live at the Carlton Arms, a posh Manhattan apartment building.
+Their maid (and later nanny) named Hilda, portrayed by Mary Treen, serves as a foil for Joey.

+Joe Besser portrayed Mr. Jillson, no longer Joey's assistant but now the building's goofy and henpecked superintendent.
+He lives in fear of his wife, Tantalia, who is never seen but often heard.
 Also joining the cast was Guy Marks, who portrayed Freddie, Joey's manager.
-Marks left the series after 19 episodes and Corbett Monica joined the cast as Larry Corbett, Joey's head writer.
-The supporting cast also includes Mary Treen as Hilda, the Barnes' maid and baby nurse, with whom Joey frequently trades insults.
-Joe Besser portrayed Mr. Jillson, the building's goofy and henpecked superintendent who lives in fear of his wife, Tantalia, who is never seen but often heard.
+Marks left the series after nineteen episodes and Corbett Monica joined the cast as Larry Corbett, Joey's head writer.

-Storylines for the remainder of the series' run mainly focus on Joey's home life, but also feature storylines involving Joey's job as a television host.
+Storylines for the series' run mainly focus on Joey's home life, but also feature episodes involving Joey's job as a television host.
 As such, various celebrities (who typically appeared as themselves) who were guests on Joey Barnes' talk show appeared throughout the series' run.
 Although the second incarnation of the series was seemingly unrelated to the first incarnation, the series featured Danny Thomas in two season-three episodes: "Danny Gives Joey Advice" and "Andy Williams Visits Joey".
 Rusty Hamer, who appeared on Danny Thomas as Rusty Williams, also appeared as his character in three season-four episodes: "Rusty Arrives", "Rusty's Education", and "Joey Entertains Rusty's Fraternity".

+Towards the end of season two, Ellie discovers she is pregnant with the couple's first child.
+Their son, Joey Barnes, Jr. (played by Dalton's real son Matthew David Smith), was born in the season-two finale "The Baby Cometh".
+The child, still played by Smith, is seen on a recurring basis thereafter.